nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/persistent-storage/object-storage.md

 `rclone` supports many subcommands (see
 [the complete list of rclone subcommands](https://rclone.org/docs/#subcommands)).
-A few commonly-used subcommands (assuming you configured the NERC Object Storage as `nerc`):
+A few commonly used subcommands (assuming you configured the NERC Object Storage as `nerc`):

 ##### Listing the Containers and Files and Folders within a Container